-FTP\ITC.1/CM must be completed in a Security Target to reflect the way that the TOE communicates with the cryptographic module, and to justify its security.
+From [2]: FTP_ITC.
+1/CM must be completed in a Security Target to reflect the way that the TOE communicates with the cryptographic module, and to justify its security.
 Where the TOE and the cryptographic module are located within the same hardware appliance (e.g. the TOE being a local application running on a server and communicating with a PCI card on the server's internal PCI bus) then the trusted channel may be mapped in the Security Target to the physical configuration, and no additional authentication or cryptographic protection are required (because of the physical security assumed in the appliance environment).
-Both the SAM application and the CM are in the scope of the TOE.
+Both the SAM application installed in the TOE.
+As mentioned in the application note from the [2], the trusted channel can be mapped in the Security Target to the physical configuration, and no addition or cryptographic protection are required (because of the physical security assumed in the Security Target to the physical configuration and the CM are in the scope of the TOE.
 In addition, the TOE only supports local SAM application installed in the TOE.
-The trusted channel can be mapped in the Security Target to the physical configuration, and no additional authentication or cryptographic protection are required (because of the physical security assumed in the appliance environment).
-Thus this SFR is and trivially satisfied.
+As mentioned in the application note from the [2], the trusted channel can be mapped in the Security Target to the physical configuration, and no additional authentication or cryptographic protection are required (because of the physical security assumed in the appliance environment).
+Thus this SFR is trivially satisfied.

-6.1.7.2Trusted path (FTP\TRP)
+6.1.7.2Trusted path (FTP_TRP)

-6.1.7.2.1 Trusted path (FTP\TRP.1)
+6.1.7.2.1 Trusted path (FTP_TRP.1)

-FTP\TRP.1.1/Local (from [1])
+FTP_TRP.1.1/Local (from [1])